Symbolism (movement): Music

 The symbolist aesthetic affected the works of Claude Debussy.
 His choices of libretti, texts, and themes come almost exclusively from the symbolist canon.
 Compositions such as his settings of Cinq poèmes de Charles Baudelaire, various art songs on poems by Verlaine, the opera Pelléas et Mélisande with a libretto by Maurice Maeterlinck, and his unfinished sketches that illustrate two Poe stories, The Devil in the Belfry and The Fall of the House of Usher, all indicate that Debussy was profoundly influenced by symbolist themes and tastes.
 His best known work, the Prélude à l'après-midi d'un faune, was inspired by Mallarmé's poem, L'après-midi d'un faune.

-The symbolist aesthetic also influenced Alexander Scriabin's compositions.
-Arnold Schoenberg's Pierrot Lunaire takes its text from German translations of the symbolist poems by Albert Giraud, showing an association between German expressionism and symbolism.
+It also influenced Alexander Scriabin and Lili Boulanger's compositions.
+Arnold Schoenberg's Pierrot Lunaire takes its text from German translations of symbolist poems by Albert Giraud, showing an association between German expressionism and symbolism.
 Richard Strauss's 1905 opera Salomé, based on the play by Oscar Wilde, uses a subject frequently depicted by symbolist artists.

 Prose fiction

 Symbolism's style of the static and hieratic adapted less well to narrative fiction than it did to poetry.
 Joris-Karl Huysmans' 1884 novel À rebours (English title: Against Nature or Against the Grain) explored many themes that became associated with the symbolist aesthetic.
 This novel, in which very little happens, catalogues the psychology of Des Esseintes, an eccentric, reclusive antihero.
 Oscar Wilde was influenced by the novel as he wrote Salome, and Huysmans' book appears in The Picture of Dorian Gray: the titular character becomes corrupted after reading the book.

 Paul Adam was the most prolific and representative author of symbolist novels.
 Les Demoiselles Goubert (1886), co-written with Jean Moréas, is an important transitional work between naturalism and symbolism.
 Few symbolists used this form.
 One exception was Gustave Kahn, who published Le Roi fou in 1896.
-In 1892, Georges Rodenbach wrote the short novel Bruges-la-Morte, set in the Flemish town of Bruges, which Rodenbach described as a dying, medieval city of mourning and quiet contemplation: in a typically symbolist juxtaposition, the dead city contrasts with the diabolical re-awakening of sexual desire.
-The cynical, misanthropic, misogynistic fiction of Jules Barbey d'Aurevilly is sometimes considered symbolist, as well.
+In 1892, Georges Rodenbach wrote the novella Bruges-la-Morte, set in Bruges, which he described as a dying, mediæval city of mourning and quiet contemplation: in a typically symbolist juxtaposition, the dead city contrasts with the diabolical re-awakening of sexual desire.
+The cynical, misanthropic, misogynistic fiction of Jules Barbey d'Aurevilly is sometimes also considered symbolist.
 Gabriele d'Annunzio wrote his first novels in the symbolist manner.